Home

 Configuring Home Layout

 Each home has its own Home Layout settings panel.
-To open it, tap the gear icon in the Home Section Menu (Section 3 of the bottom menu) while the home you want to configure is active.
+To open it, tap the Home Settings button (the stacked-rows icon) in the Home Section Menu (Section 3 of the bottom menu) while the home you want to configure is active.

 How It Works